att-circ-contrl/NeurAVR/README.md

 `-lneurapp-mXXXX-emu -lneur-mXXXX-emu`

+## Folders

+Folders with files that you need in order to use the firmware:

+* `include` - Headers.
+* `lib` - Library binaries.

+Folders with files that you can read to help with using the firmware:

+* `testing` - Test code (small stand-alone applications).

+Folders with files that you might want to read before modifying the firmware:

+* `datasheets` - Vendor-supplied datasheets.
+* `notes` - Various notes that are useful if you're planning to modify the firmware code.

+Folders with the firmware code itself:

+* `core` - Code that's hardware-independent.
+* `emulation` - Hardware-specific code for compiling for use on workstations (to test applications in an environment that has a debugger).
+* `m2560` - Hardware-specific code for the ATmega2560, used in the Arduino
+Mega 2560 board.
+* `m328p` - Hardware-specific code for the ATmega328P, used in the Arduino
+Uno board.
+* `skeleton-oo` - Implementation of the application framework.

 ## Rebuilding the Libraries

 To rebuild everything:

 ./do-rebuild.sh

-This removes and replaces everything in "include" and "lib".
+This removes and replaces everything in `include` and `lib`.

-The project files are in "core" and "mXXXX".
+The project files are in `core` and `mXXXX`.
 Only edit them if you're intimately familiar with bare-metal AVR programming and have the datasheets handy.

-_This is the end of the file._
+_(This is the end of the file.)_